York Preparatory School: Facilities

 The school, which then housed 250 students, made news in 1997 when it expanded in an unusual transaction, trading property with Ramaz School.
 Ramaz purchased a new building for York Prep at 68th Street and traded that for the existing school at East 85th Street.

-The property at West 68th Street is the original home of the Hebrew Union College – Jewish Institute.
-The new school site—a seven-level granite building—has three science laboratories, three technology centers, a library, performance and art studios and a sprung hardwood floor gymnasium, which has a fitness center, weight room and locker room facilities and a roof for beekeeping.
+The property at West 68th Street is the original New York home of the Hebrew Union College – Jewish Institute of Religion.
+The new school site—a seven-level granite building—has three science laboratories, three technology centers, a library, performance and art studios and a sprung hardwood floor gymnasium, which has a fitness center, weight room and locker room facilities.

-Most of the classrooms are carpeted and equipped with climate-control.
-All classrooms are equipped with smart technology including interactive whiteboards and Wi-Fi.
-Also, all 8th graders are provided with Chromebooks, which are added to tuition.
-Students and staff members all have personal computer accounts, and all staff members have school e-mail addresses.
-In addition, all homeroom classrooms play the weekly episode of the school's in-house television series WYRK.